rosesz/rubybase/pages/explanations/text.md

 a = 15
 "Pierwsza część " + a + "druga część"
 ```
-nie zadziała, bo 15 jest liczbą. za to poniższe by zadziałało:
+Nie zadziała, bo 15 jest liczbą.
+Za to poniższe by zadziałało:
 ```
 a = "15"
 "Pierwsza część " + a + "druga część"
 ```
-rozwiązaniem problemu jets dodanie  `to_s`  czyli rzutowania na stringa:
+Rozwiązaniem problemu jest dodanie  `to_s`  czyli rzutowania na stringa:

 ```
 a = "15"